Free Trade Area

 The Town of Victoria Park is cutting the red tape and showing its commitment to supporting business, with Council approving the creation of a ‘Free Trade Area’ outside shop fronts within the Town.

-The Free Trade Area will see current application and annual alfresco dining fees abolished and replaced with a once-off, cost-neutral payment to cover the cost of installing pavement discs.
+The Free Trade Area abolished annual alfresco dining fees and replaced them with a one-off, cost-neutral payment to cover the cost of installing pavement discs.

 Previously, an eatery with two tables and eight chairs would have paid $600 in application and installation fees, along with a $562 annual fee.
 Now, the one-time installation cost starts at $94, with no annual fee.

 Pavement discs are required for every two metres of frontage and installation will cost $47 per disc.
 Each application requires a minimum of two discs.